Yan'an Rectification Movement: Background

 The Yan'an era had a profound effect on the CCP and its future fortunes.
-When the Communists completed the Long March, the CCP was a relatively small band of less than 10,000 worn out troops from the south, displaced to an isolated and poor area in the hinterlands of northern China.
+When the CCP completed the Long March, it was a relatively small band of less than 10,000 worn out troops from the south, displaced to an isolated and poor area in the hinterlands of northern China.
 By the end of the Yan'an era, however, the CCP's forces had grown to nearly 2.8 million members, and it governed nineteen base areas that contained a population of nearly one hundred million people.

 Remolding of the volunteer corps

-Party membership was strongly shaped by the devastation of the final battles for the Jiangxi Soviet, the Long March.
-With only a few original members of the CCP surviving until the end of the Yan'an period, the Party as of the mid-1940s consisted of 90% peasants recruited from the base areas of north China.
+CCP membership was strongly shaped by the devastation of the final battles for the Jiangxi Soviet, the Long March.
+With only a few original members of the CCP surviving until the end of the Yan'an period, the party as of the mid-1940s consisted of 90% peasants recruited from the base areas of north China.

 The mostly young volunteers who arrived in Yan'an after the Long March were "vital to Mao because they were relatively well educated, and he needed competent administrators to staff his future regime."
-Most of the Long Marchers and rural recruits from within the Communist bases were illiterate peasants.
+Most of the Long Marchers and rural recruits from within the CCP-controlled base areas were illiterate peasants.
 It was these more recent volunteers who were Mao's primary "target".

-A large number of the young volunteers congregated in Yan'an, the capital of Mao's Communist Party.
+A large number of the young volunteers congregated in Yan'an, the capital of Mao's CCP.
 By the time Mao Zedong started his drive to "condition" them, around 40,000 had arrived.
 Most were in their late teens and early twenties, had joined the CCP in territories controlled by the Nationalists, and later departed to Yan'an.
 They were excited at reaching what was called a "revolutionary Mecca".
 One young volunteer described his feeling: "At last we saw the heights of Yenan City.
 We were so excited we wept.
 We cheered from our truck...
 We started to sing the Internationale, and Russia's Motherland March.'"